Structured sunflowers and canonical Ramsey properties: The infinite sunflower property for countably infinite structures

 It is immediate that: \begin{enumerate}[label=(\roman*)] \item any structure with the pigeonhole property has the galah property; \item any structure with the galah property is indivisible. \end{enumerate}

-\begin{rem} Asymmetric versions of partition properties have been studied before.
-In \cite{ES91} the authors define that an infinite relational structure $M$ is \emph{weakly indivisible} if for each vertex partition $(C, D)$ of $M$, we have that $C$ contains a copy of $M$ or $\Age(D) = \Age(M)$.
-See also \cite{Sau14}. \end{rem}

 \begin{eg} A short argument (see \cite[Prop.\ 3]{Cam97}) shows that the random graph has the pigeonhole property, and the same argument shows that the random $n$-hypergraph, random tournament and random oriented graph also have the pigeonhole property (see \cite{BD99}).
 Hence these structures all have the galah property. \end{eg} \begin{rem} Cameron (\cite[Prop.\ 4]{Cam97}) showed that the only countable graphs with the pigeonhole property are the Rado graph, $K_\omega$ and its complement.
 Bonato, Cameron and Deli\'{c} (\cite{BCD00}) showed that the only countable tournaments with the pigeonhole property are the random tournament, $\omega^\alpha$ and its reverse, where $\alpha$ is a countable non-zero ordinal.
-They also showed that the partial orders with the pigeonhole property (for any cardinality) are exactly: infinite antichains, and $\omega^\alpha$ and its reverse for every non-zero ordinal $\alpha$.
-They also classified the preorders (quasi-orders) with the pigeonhole property. \end{rem} \begin{eg} We give the following examples showing that the reverse directions of the two implications \ref{i: pigeonhole implies galah}, \ref{i: galah implies indiv} above do not hold in general: \begin{enumerate}[label=(\alph*)] \item $(\Q, <)$ has the galah property, but not the pigeonhole property; \item the generic $K_n$-free graph $\mathbb{H}_n$ ($n \geq 3$) is indivisible, but does not have the galah property; \item Let $\mb{E}$ be a structure on a countable set given by an equivalence relation consisting of infinitely many infinite equivalence classes.
+They also classified the preorders (quasi-orders) with the pigeonhole property: in particular, they showed that the partial orders (of any cardinality) with the pigeonhole property are exactly: infinite antichains, and $\omega^\alpha$ and its reverse for every non-zero ordinal $\alpha$. \end{rem} \begin{eg} We give the following examples showing that the reverse directions of the two implications \ref{i: pigeonhole implies galah}, \ref{i: galah implies indiv} above do not hold in general: \begin{enumerate}[label=(\alph*)] \item $(\Q, <)$ has the galah property, but not the pigeonhole property; \item the generic $K_n$-free graph $\mathbb{H}_n$ ($n \geq 3$) is indivisible, but does not have the galah property; \item Let $\mb{E}$ be a structure on a countable set given by an equivalence relation consisting of infinitely many infinite equivalence classes.
 Then $\mb{E}$ is indivisible, but does not have the galah property. \end{enumerate} \ref{ex: Q}: We first show the galah property.
 If $(C, D)$ is a partition of $\Q$ with $C \not\cong (\Q, <)$, then $C$ has an endpoint or there are $a, b \in C$ with $(a, b) \cap C = \varnothing$, so it is immediate that $D$ contains a copy of $(\Q, <)$.
 To see that $(\Q, <)$ does not have the pigeonhole property, take the partition $C = \{q \in \Q \mid q < 0\} \cup \{1\}$, $D = \Q \setminus C$.

 \ref{ex: Hn}: Indivisibility of $\mb{H}_n$ for $n \geq 3$ was first proved in \cite{ES89}, with the case $n = 3$ shown earlier in \cite{KR86}.
 To see that $\mb{H}_n$ does not have the galah property: take a vertex $v$ in $\mb{H}_n$, let $D$ be the set of vertices adjacent to $v$, and let $C = \mb{H}_n \setminus D$.
 Then $D$ does not contain any $K_{n-1}$, thus does not contain a copy of $\mb{H}_n$, and $C$ does not contain any vertex adjacent to $v \in C$, so $C \not\cong \mb{H}_n$.